I retired when I was 49… 13 years before I’d planned.

-After picking my city, I had to find an honest real estate agent, and navigate a disorganized market with no Multiple Listing Service.
-It was every agent for himself, with me at their mercy.
+After picking my city, I had to find an honest real estate agent and navigate a disorganized market with no multiple listing service.
+It was every real estate agent for himself, with me at their mercy.

-And hardest of all, I didn’t know anyone who lived in Ecuador… no one who had already done this, who I could ask for help.
+Hardest of all, I didn’t know anyone who lived in Ecuador… that is, no one who had already moved here, who I could ask for help.

 But you can.

-You can land in Ecuador and hit the ground running with your new life in front of you.
+That is, you can land in Ecuador and hit the ground running with your new life laid out in front of you.